compayser/cogmapoptimizer/examples/Example3_en.md

 ![Fig. 3](yPic3.png)

 _Fig.
-3 ó Initial cognitive map_
+3 ‚Äî Initial cognitive map_

 The following experiments are carried out for it:
-+ Comparison of the cognitive map of the ìoldî format (with scalar values obtained by averaging the opinions of experts) and the cognitive map of the ìnewî format (with random discrete values obtained from the results of a survey of the expert group and ìaveragedî according to the Avg strategy).
++ Comparison of the cognitive map of the ‚Äúold‚Äù format (with scalar values obtained by averaging the opinions of experts) and the cognitive map of the ‚Äúnew‚Äù format (with random discrete values obtained from the results of a survey of the expert group and ‚Äúaveraged‚Äù according to the Avg strategy).
-+ Comparison of cognitive maps of the ìnewî format, built using the Avg and Max strategies.
++ Comparison of cognitive maps of the ‚Äúnew‚Äù format, built using the Avg and Max strategies.
-+ Comparison of cognitive maps of the ìnewî format, built using the Max and MaxAvg strategies.
++ Comparison of cognitive maps of the ‚Äúnew‚Äù format, built using the Max and MaxAvg strategies.

 ### 2.2 Experiment

-The results of the experiments are shown in Fig. 3-8.
+The results of the experiments are shown in Fig. 4-9.

-#### 2.2.1 Comparison of cognitive maps of the ìoldî and ìnewî format
+#### 2.2.1 Comparison of cognitive maps of the ‚Äúold‚Äù and ‚Äúnew‚Äù format

 ![Fig. 4](yPic4.png)

 _Fig.
-4 ó "Old" format map_
+4 ‚Äî "Old" format map_

 ![Fig. 5](yPic5.png)

 _Fig.
-5 ó Similar map of the "new" format_
+5 ‚Äî Similar map of the "new" format_

 #### 2.2.2 Comparison of cognitive maps built using the Avg and Max strategies

 ![Fig. 6](yPic6.png)

 _Fig.
-6 ó Map built according to the Avg strategy_
+6 ‚Äî Map built according to the Avg strategy_

 ![Fig. 7](yPic7.png)

 _Fig.
-7 ó Map built using the Max strategy_
+7 ‚Äî Map built using the Max strategy_

 #### 2.2.3 Comparison of cognitive maps built using the Max and MaxAvg strategies

 ![Fig. 8](yPic8.png)

 _Fig.
-8 ó Map built according to the Max strategy_
+8 ‚Äî Map built according to the Max strategy_

 ![Fig. 9](yPic9.png)

 _Fig.
-9 ó Map built using the MaxAvg strategy_
+9 ‚Äî Map built using the MaxAvg strategy_

 ### 2.3 Experimental results